 The Fabric Travel High Chair

-- It is super easy to carry around with you on your daily outings and really doesn’t take up any extra room in your bag.
+- It’s super easy to carry around with you on your daily outings and hardly takes up any extra room in your bag.

 - It’s machine washable for those extra messy meals.

 - Has a 5 point harness to secure in those wiggly ones.

 - Recommended ages are 6-30 months and up to 35 pounds.

 - We have found it to fit on the majority of the chairs we have tried it on, with the odd exception.